avo-hq/docs.avohq.io/docs/2.0/controllers.md

 ```

 ### `destroy_success_message` / `destroy_fail_message`
-Overriding these methods, you can tell Avo what message to display when destroy succeed or fail, respectively.
+Overriding these methods, you can tell Avo what message to display when `destroy` succeeds or fails.

 ```ruby
 def destroy_success_message